 2. From Sapporo airport to ski area in Niseko

 There are a number of bus companies running scheduled routes (several times per day in winter) from Sapporo New Chitose airport to the 4 villages in Niseko.
 I usually use Hokkaido Resort Liner (JPY4,000/pax per way) as I am able to buy the tickets online (prepay with credit card).
 Journey is about 2.5h (with 1 toilet stop).
 White Liner is the other popular one (about the same price), and public bus companies Chuo (3-3.5h, cheaper at JPY2,470/way or JPY4,000/return) and Donan (Japanese website only) also run airport buses to Niseko.
 Your hotel will usually pick you up for free from the bus dropoff point.

-Train from the airport is also possible but do note that the train stops in Kutchan town and you need to catch another bus or taxi to the ski village/hotel area.
+Train from the airport is also possible but do note that the train stops in Kutchan town (about 8km from Niseko Hirafu welcome center, or 16km from Hilton Niseko Village) and you need to catch another bus or taxi to the ski village/hotel area.
 Too much hassle with lots of luggage or kids.